Chaminda512/Adobe_Redundant_processes_Killer/README.md

-# Adobe_Redundent_processes_Killer
+# Adobe Process killer

 This simple script written in PowerShell kills leftover processes of adobe suite